Lawrence High School (Kansas): Athletics

 The Chesty Lions compete in the Sunflower League and are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
 Throughout its history, Lawrence has won more state championships than any other high school in the state.
 Many graduates have gone on to participate in collegiate and professional athletics including former KU All-Americans Danny Manning, John Hadl and Paul Endacott.

 Championships

-Currently Lawrence High has more than 110 state championships in various sports, one of the highest totals in the nation.
+Currently Lawrence High has 111 state championships in various sports, one of the highest totals in the nation.
 The first state championship was won in 1914 in boys basketball.
 The next title in basketball was 1948, when the Lions defeated Newton 39–36 in the state final.
 This started a half century of athletic achievements by the Chesty Lions.
 From 1954 to 2009 the Lions added 104 more state titles, bringing their total to 105.
 In 2008, Sports Illustrated listed Lawrence High School as the top high school athletics program in Kansas.
 Additionally, due to the success of Lawrence High and the University of Kansas, Lawrence was featured as a candidate for Titletown, United States by ESPN.